jordanmoore753/Points/README.md

     "balance": 0
 }
 ```
+This endpoint is useful for when you want to make several `/users/1/add` calls and build up the state on your own.

 ### POST `/populate/:id`

 This endpoint sets the application's state to pre-filled state.
 There are 3 distinct cases one can use if they do not want to call the `/users/:id/add` endpoint several times.
 It is provided simply for convenience.
-The three default cases one can use are:
+Substitute either `1`, `2`, or `3` for `:id` in the request.
+The three provided cases one can use are:

 **Case 1**
 ```json